Accept cashless payments at the club festival in Switzerland – QR code, terminal, or smartphone?

 Practical example

-Tip: The methods do not exclude each other.
+Tip: The methods are not mutually exclusive.
 Many clubs combine, for example, a printed QR code (for donations and spontaneous purchases) with Tap to Pay at the main stand (for fast throughput).

-4. Costs in detail: What a club event really costs
+4. Costs in detail: What a club festival really costs

 Clubs are cost-sensitive – every franc counts.
-Therefore here is a realistic example calculation for a typical village festival with 200 visitors, of whom 80 pay cashless, at an average amount of EUR 12 per transaction.
+Therefore, here is a realistic sample calculation for a typical village festival with 200 visitors, 80 of whom pay cashlessly, with an average amount of EUR 12 per transaction.

 Cost factor